maiyuxiaoge/learning_note/os.md

 ## Performance:	Block	Size
 - What	should	the	block	size	be?
-  - The	larger	the	block,	the	beUer	the	throughput
+  - The	larger	the	block,	the	better	the	throughput
   - The	smaller	the	block,	the	less	wasted	space
 - Technology	trends
   - Disk	density	is	increasing	faster	than	disk	speed